acollign/netrunner-wiki/Getting-Started-with-Development.md

 ## Slack channel

 The main communication channel between developers, besides GitHub, is the [team's Slack Channel](https://jinteki.slack.com/).
-To request access, send an email to [mtgred](mailto:mtgred@gmail.com) stating who you are on GitHub and linking two Pull Requests you got accepted into the repository.
+To request access, send an email to [mtgred](mailto:mtgred@gmail.com) stating who you are on GitHub and linking an open PR.

 ## Good Starting Issues